-Furthermore, as required by 20 DCMR 718, WMATA closes spray paint booth openings as much as possible when coatings are applied, during the time required for drying of the coating, and while any other operation may release emissions.
+Furthermore, as required by 20 DCMR 718, WMATA will close spray paint booth openings as much as possible when coatings are applied, during the time required for drying of the coating, and while any other operation may release emissions.
 WMATA will also maintain a negative pressure in the spray booth that is sufficient to ensure that no emissions are exiting the booth anywhere except the exhaust stack.
-WMATA also maintains in good working order and operates according to manufacturer specifications the monitoring, exhaust, and control systems within the paint spray booth to include particulate filters and manometer(s) used for measuring pressure differential across the filter bed.
-The filters and the manometers are kept in good working order to detect issues maintaining negative pressure and/or drawing vapors into the exhaust system.
+WMATA will also maintain in good working order and operate according to manufacturer specifications the monitoring, exhaust, and control systems within the paint spray booth to include particulate filters and manometer(s) used for measuring pressure differential across the filter bed.
+The filters and the manometers will be kept in good working order to detect issues maintaining negative pressure and/or drawing vapors into the exhaust system.